kazantseva-anna/evra-tests/README.md

 The project supports test execution on multiple environments with the following commands:

-- `npm run test:qa` - the actual environment from the assignment
+- `npm run test:qa` - the actual environment from the assignment description
-- `npm run test:dev` - example of the command for another environment
+- `npm run test:dev` - just an example of another environment

-The environment details are managed with `.env` files located in the project root.
+The environment details are managed in `.env` files located in the project root.
 They contain baseURL and user credentials.
-[More Info](https://www.npmjs.com/package/dotenv).
+[More Info](https://www.npmjs.com/package/dotenv)

 Adding more test environments can be done easily by created another `.env` file and adding command to `package.json`.

-## Test execution in multiple multiple browsers / devices / screen resolutions
+## Test execution in multiple browsers / devices / screen resolutions

 By default all the tests are executed in desktop Chrome.
 You can change the setup in `playwright.config.js`.
 Just uncomment the desired browser or viewport (including mobiles) in `projects` array.